Kathryn has been an online writer for over 12 years. Her articles focus on everything from fashion to crafts to pet care.

-A trampoline is one of the most fun pieces of exercise equipment than you can purchase for use at your home.
-A lot of families get trampolines because the kids want them but they’re actually even better for adults than for kids.
-Sure, kids will have a great time bouncing around on a trampoline.
-But an adult can really put a trampoline to use by using it to lose weight and to stay in shape.
-When used correctly, the trampoline provides a great opportunity to do the kind of exercise that is so fun that you forget that you’re working out!
+A trampoline is one of the most fun pieces of exercise equipment that you can purchase for use at your home.
+A lot of families get trampolines because the kids want them, but they’re actually even great for adults.
+Sure, kids will have a great time bouncing around on a trampoline, but an adult can really put a trampoline to use by using it to lose weight and stay in shape.
+When used correctly, the trampoline provides a great opportunity to do the kind of exercise that is so fun that you forget you’re working out!

 Here’s a look at ten different exercises that you can do on a trampoline once you’ve bought one for your home:

 Just getting on the trampoline and starting to bounce around on it is going to help you start to burn more calories and therefore to lose some weight.
 Try to bounce at about the same height each time.
 Doing reps with your bouncing is going to help you to stick to a good routine.
 For example, you may get on the trampoline and do twenty high bounces then stop for a minute and do twenty more bounces.
 Figure out a repetition plan that works for you.
 This is something that you can do a few times a day to start losing weight quickly with help from your trampoline.